retooth2/xenharmlib/doc/prim_intro.rst

        return result

-The function transforms notes in a sequence into a period normalized scale and then uses that scale to calculate scale degrees of movement in the sequence, allowing us to differentiate between steps and skips in the sequence, regardless of sequence origin:
+The function transforms notes in a sequence into a period-normalized scale and then uses that scale to calculate scale degrees of movement in the sequence, allowing us to differentiate between steps and skips in the sequence, regardless of sequence origin: